greggman/virtual-webgl/README.md

 of compositing by copying to a 2D canvas, composite by setting the viewport/scissor and render to the shared GL context's canvas.
 The limitation of course is that the result won't appear in front of other elements but usually that's ok.

+## Future Enhancements

+virutal-webgl adds a `dispose` method to the virtual contexts letting you free the virutal context.
+As it is it leaves it up to the app to free all of its own GPU resources. `dispose` only disposes of internal resources.

+It probably would not be that hard to track resources by context and free them on dispose.
+It's not 100% clear that's the right thing to do always.
+For example since virutal-webgl lets you share resources across contexts it would be a perfectly valid usecase to create a temporary context just to create some resources and the dispose of that context but keep the created resources around.

+It's perfectly resonable to do this yourself 100% outside virual-webgl.
+You just augment the context.

+Example

+    const buffers = new Set();
+    gl.createBuffer = function(oldFn) {
+      return function() {
+        const b = oldFn.call(this);
+        buffers.set(b);
+        return b;
+      }
+    }(gl.createBuffer);
+    gl.deleteBuffer = function(oldFn) {
+      return function(b) {
+        buffers.delete(b);
+        oldFn.call(this, b);
+      }
+    }(gl.deleteBuffer);
+    gl.dispose = function(oldFn) {
+      [...buffers].forEach(b) {
+        this.deleteBuffer(b);
+      });
+      if (oldFn) {
+        oldFn();
+      }
+    }(gl.dispose);

+You'd need to do the same for textures, renderbuffers, framebuffers, vaos, programs, shaders

 ## License